Carbium API

 The short version

-Start with Q1 unless you have a specific reason to pin or compare providers.
+Start with the current CQ1-backed quote flow unless you have a specific reason to inspect route behavior.

 A route miss on one provider does not mean Carbium Swap API is down.
 It usually means that pair, size, pool, or provider cannot serve the exact request you sent.

-goosefxGooseFX route familyProvider-specific availability depends on the pair and size
+Moonshot Route availability depends on pair and liquidity state

-Supported provider does not mean supported route.
-A provider can be valid and still return no route for a specific token pair, amount, pool hint, or market state.
+๐Ÿ“˜ Supported source does not mean supported route.
+A source can be valid and still return no route for a specific token pair, amount, pool hint, or market state.

 How Q1 chooses routes